mapninja/Earthsys144/week00/00_things_you_need_to_know_about_your_computer.md

 **Why These Cause Problems:**

-Modern cloud storage services like iCloud, OneDrive, and Dropbox use "storage optimization" features that automatically move large files to the cloud to save local disk space.
+Modern cloud storage services like iCloud, OneDrive, and Dropbox use "storage optimization" features that *automatically move large files to the cloud to save local disk space*.
 While this seems helpful, it creates serious problems for GIS software:

 **Storage Optimization Issues:**